KFlaws/d2mr-assessment-kflaws/06_r-programming/01_hello-world/assessment.md

 ## Basic information

-Name:
+Name: Kristen Flaws

-CNetID:
+CNetID: 12454764

-Section:
+Section: 1

-Mini-project title:
+Mini-project title: Mini-Assignment-1

-Submission date:
+Submission date: 01/18/2025

-Project GitHub subdirectory URL:
+Project GitHub subdirectory URL: [06_r-programming/01_hello-world/Mini-Assignment-1.R](https://github.com/KFlaws/d2mr-assessment-kflaws/blob/main/06_r-programming/01_hello-world/Mini-Assignment-1.R)

 URL or instructions to access additional materials, if needed:

 ## Additional information

 1. Did you complete the project with direct collaborators or general support?
 If so, who did you collaborate with and what was/were their contribution(s)?
+No
     1. Direct collaborators (students who will be turning in a version of the same project) and their contributions:
     2. General support (students who helped you with debugging, conceptual understanding, or the like) and their contributions:
 2. Did you use LLMs or other AI models to generate text or code for this project?
 If so, which tools did you use and how did you use them?
 Remember in this class you *are* allowed (even encouraged) to use these tools for help with coding, but not for writing text.
 This can be very brief, just one or two sentences is fine unless you have more you'd like to add.
-    1. answer here
+    1. I used ChatGPT to tell me why my code was running but I was not receiving the output I wanted so I could make the necessary adjustments.
 3. For off-the-menu projects only, did you complete the project as proposed?
 If not, what changed?
-    1. answer here or n/a
+    1. N/A

 ## Assessed Objectives